bwilli3601/HTML_CSS_JavaScript/README.md

 You'll practice the different table components like the thead, tbody, th, tr, and td elements.

 * Build a Book Catalog Table

+## Theory- Importance of Accessibility and Good HTML Structure (accessibility.html)

+In these lessons, you will learn about accessibility and its importance, assistive tools for people with disabilities, HTML attributes that let you create inclusive websites, accessibility best practices, and much more.

+* What Is Accessibility?

+* What Are Screen Readers, and Who Uses Them?

+* What Are Large Text or Braille Keyboards, and Who Uses Them?

+* What Are Alternative Pointing Devices Such as Trackballs, Joysticks, and Touchpads Used For?

+* What Are Screen Magnifiers Used For?

+* What Is Voice Recognition Software Used For?

+* What Are Some Common Accessibility Auditing Tools to Use?

+* How Does Proper Heading Level Structure Affect Accessibility?

+## Theory- Working with Accessible Tables and Forms (accessibility.html)

+In these lessons, you will learn about how to create accessible tables and forms.

+* What Are Best Practices for Tables and Accessibility?

+* Why Is It Important for Inputs to Have an Associated Label?